roryj/dungeon-maestro/sam-app/README.md

 ## Packaging and deployment

-AWS Lambda NodeJS runtime requires a flat folder with all dependencies including the application.
+AWS Lambda Python runtime requires a flat folder with all dependencies including the application.
 SAM will use `CodeUri` property to know where to look up for both application and dependencies:

 ```yaml
 ...